 In that context torrents have emerged as the easiest means to share large-sized files among multiple internet users.
 Additionally, the speed of downloading torrents may not be limited to your ISP speed.
 Using proper porting techniques anyone may get download speeds that are much faster than what they are otherwise used to.

 Android users have access to loads of torrent clients such as bittorrent and utorrent on Google’s Play Store.
-These apps can download torrents without jailbreak or root on android devices.
+These apps can download torrents without a jailbreak or a root access on android devices.
 At the same time, iOS users struggle to find even a single such app in Apple‘s App Store.

 That’s where iOS jailbreaking comes into the picture.
 Jailbreaking unlocks a number of commonly used features that iOS users are otherwise deprived of.
-One such feature would be the ability to download third party apps like utorrent.
+One such feature is the ability to download third party apps like utorrent.